-The journey of Marc and myself continued after Loikaw by bus to Mandalay and further by boat to Bagan.
+The journey with Marc continued after Loikaw by bus to Mandalay and further by boat to Bagan.

 It was 4 pm in the afternoon when we embarked the night bus from Loikaw to Mandalay.
 A daunting 13 hours drive.
 As usual I put the sweater and the Patagonia down jacket into my board luggage.
 According to expectations buses are drastically cooled down in South East Asia.
 Yet, this drive was without comparison.
 The temperatures plummeted as we ascended to a mountain range until I could not sleep anymore.
 I wished I had taken some long underwear into the bus but no stop was near to re-pack.
 The only warmth came from some “hot water”we were offered by a local passenger.
 To the question if it is really water he laughed and negated.
 It was pure rice whiskey.